Biggest CCPA Fines and Penalties Explained

 4. Management of Consumer Protest

-- Optimum Reply: All the requests shall be responded to within a period of absolutely no more than 45 days although the period may be extended up to 45 days.
-A delay in the notice would be necessary for the consumers with respect to without or that are very complicated or high volume complaints.
+• Optimum Reply: All the requests shall be responded to within a period of absolutely no more than 45 days, although the period may be extended up to 45 days.
+A delay in the notice would be necessary for the consumers with respect to those without, or those that are very complicated or high-volume complaints.

 5. Security Measures

-- Responsibility of Employees: All employees should be trained on best practices in cybersecurity and include identifying phishing or other threats.
+• Responsibility of Employees: All employees should be trained on best practices in cybersecurity, including identifying phishing or other threats.

 6. Assessments of Possible Risks